What Is A UPS System?

-An uninterruptible power supply (UPS) system provides power to a critical load when the input power source, typically the mains power fails.
-The true online UPS provides continuous protection from input power interruptions or surges by means of storage batteries and associated electronic circuitry.
+An uninterruptible power supply, or UPS system, provides power to a critical load when the input power source, typically the mains power fails.
+The true online UPS system provides continuous protection from input power interruptions or surges.
+This protection is achieved by means of storage batteries and associated electronic circuitry.

-The power conversion process isolates the critical load from the normal mains borne disturbances and similarly isolates the mains from load induced reflected harmonics affecting other loads connected to the input mains feeder.
+The power conversion process for an uninterruptible power supply isolates the critical load from the normal mains borne disturbances.
+Similarly, it isolates the mains from load induced reflected harmonics affecting other loads connected to the input mains feeder.

 The uninterruptible power sources are intended for use in the oil, gas, petrochemical and process engineering, power stations, aerospace, airports and defence type applications, where absolutely reliable power is demanded.

-Where the reference frequency and voltage are outside the permitted limits, the inverter will ‘uncouple’ from the mains and will ‘free run’ using its internal oscillator to assure the high stability power for the load.
+Where the reference frequency and voltage are outside the permitted limits, the inverter will ‘uncouple’ from the mains.
+At that stage, it will ‘free run’ using its internal oscillator to assure the high stability power for the load.